 Reporting Child Maltreatment

 We all share a responsibility to protect children from harm – a responsibility that extends to those situations where children suffer maltreatment in their own homes.
-The Child & Family Services Act provides for the protection of these children.
+The Child, Youth, and Family Services Act provides for the protection of these children.
 The Act recognizes that each of us has a responsibility for the welfare of children.
 It states clearly that members of the public, including professionals who work with children, have an obligation to report promptly to a children’s aid society if they suspect that a child is or may be in need of protection.
 Section 72(1) of The Act defines the term “child in need of protection” as a child who is or who appears to be suffering from maltreatment, and sets out what must be reported to a children’s aid society.

 Responsibility to Report a Child in Need of Protection